 (These words were written by a reporter who witnessed the accident.
 The girl, as she died, was saying these words and the reporter wrote them down ... very overwhelmed.
 The journalist started this campaign, if you read this note, please click "share", so more people can be aware.
 Therefore, I ask one small gesture, send it to your friends, family and loved ones.)

 Origins: Warning teens about the perils of drunk driving may be a laudable goal, but nonetheless the nightmarish "true story" scenario presented above is pure fiction.
-The gruesome photograph doesn't depict a real accident of any type; it's a staged accident scene established at Laguna Hills (California) High School in February 2010 as part of the Every 15 Minutes program, which educates students about the dangers of drinking and texting while driving:
+The gruesome photograph doesn't depict a real accident of any type; it's a staged accident scene established at Laguna Hills (California) High School in February 2010 as part of the

 The Every 15 Minutes Program offers real-life experience without the real-life risks.
 This emotionally charged program, entitled Every 15

 After lunch, a simulated traffic collision will be viewable on the school grounds.
 Rescue workers will treat injured student participants.
 These students will experience first hand, the sensations of being involved in a tragic, alcohol-related and texting while driving collision.
 The coroner will handle fatalities on the scene, while the injured students will be extricated by the jaws-of-life manned by Fire-Fighters and Paramedics.
 Police Officers will investigate, arrest, and book the student "drunk driver".
 Student participants will continue their experience by an actual trip to the morgue, the hospital emergency room, and to the police department jail for the purpose of being booked for "drunk driving".

 Last updated: 20 September 2015